knah/VRCMods/README.md

 ## ILRepack
 There's a copy of [ILRepack.Lib.MSBuild.Task](https://github.com/ravibpatel/ILRepack.Lib.MSBuild.Task) and [ILRepack](https://github.com/gluck/il-repack) built for netcore/MSBuild 16 shipped with the repo.

+## IntegrityCheckGenerator and IntegrityCheckWeaver
+These two serve to tightly integrate integrity check with mods to make automated patching of it harder.
+See [this writeup](Malicious-Mods.md) for rationale for this.

 ## Installation
 To install these mods, you will need to install [MelonLoader](https://discord.gg/2Wn3N2P) (discord link, see \#how-to-install).